graphile/crystal/.changeset/healthy-kiwis-notice.md

 ---

 Can now pass onEdit callbacks through the Ruru config via the plugin system;
-e.g. to update the url search params with the current editor state.
+e.g. to update the URL search params with the current editor state.